As a reminder, the Catalogue (aka SSIFWC) is about

 - gathering data on island freshwater quantity and quality; and

 Improving our understanding of the linkages between our surface and ground water is a key component of the project.
 If you have a stream near you, or know of significant wetlands that you can report on to us, please do let us know.

-The online map is updated weekly with data collected by the volunteers and will be further developed to allow data display over time.
-As our volunteer base grows, we will be able to also take measurements of water quality to establish a water quality baseline.
+The online map is updated weekly with data collected by the volunteers and has been further developed to allow data display over time (going live shortly).
+As our volunteer base grows, we will be also be able to take measurements of water quality to establish water quality baselines at selected locations.

 Please help spread the word, we need you!
 To volunteer or for more information contact John at JAMSSIWater[at]gmail[dot]com